Image3

 Impact on Communities

 The drug trade’s environmental damage profoundly affects local communities, jeopardizing public health and regional economies.
-These impacts extend far beyond the immediate areas of drug production and trafficking.
+A Phoenix transportation of narcotic drugs lawyer might often encounter cases illustrating how these impacts extend far beyond the immediate areas of drug production and trafficking.

 Health Implications of Environmental Damage